Vishal241196/DS-ML_Project-/README.md

-# How To Work On Any Project :-
+# Important things to remember when workin on any project :-
  1. Data Collection or Load the Data
  2. Problem :
     -> Identify the Bussiness Case and Categorize the Type of Problem to Solve